EdddieN/machinon_client/INSTALL_FULL.md

 0. Update raspi-config tool (8th option)
 1. Set new password for user 'pi', chose anything you want.
-2. Network options
+2. Network options :
-* Set hostname to something like ```machinonNN```
+* Set hostname to something like `machinonNN` where NN is a number.
-I used ```machinon-test```
-* DISABLE predictable network interface names.
-This is **needed for agent-machinon**
+* Do not enable predictable network interface names.
-* You could use WiFi,  agent-machinon will use eth0 interface mac_address, but it is irrelevant.
+* You can enable WiFi and connect to internet through it**

+** agent-machinon uses the eth0 interface MAC Address as Re:Machinon's *MUID* (Machinon Unit ID).
+So, even if you are using WiFI to access internet with the Raspberry, don't disable eth0 interface.

 3. Boot options :
 * Boot on console (WITHOUT autologin)
 4. Localization options :
 * Timezone
 	* Choose "None of the above", then  UTC
 * Locales
-	* Usually choosing EN_GB@UTC-8 is fine-
+	* Usually choosing EN_GB@UTC-8 is fine.
+Raspbian detects your location so, if you use another locale, install it to avoid Raspbian dropping Locale error messages.
-> Jose : In my case Raspbian detected my system is Spanish so I had to enable ALSO the ES_ES@UTC-8 to avoid a bunch of Locale error messages they were happening.
-I then chose the EN_GB as default.
 5. Interfacing options (based on Matthew's instructions)
 * Enable SPI
 *  Enable I2C
+*  Enable Serial
-*  Enable Serial (but do NOT enable login shell over serial)
+	* Do NOT enable login shell over serial.
 * Enable remote command line through SSH.
-Not required but for testing purposes I did it
+	* Not required but it allows to do the rest of the setup through SSH, so you can detach the Raspberry from monitor/keyboard/etc...
 6. Advanced options :
 *  Expand filesystem to fill card.
-If you installed Raspbian using NOOBS this step is NOT required
+	* If you installed Raspbian using NOOBS this step is not required.
+	* Latest Raspbian image also performs this procedure during the first boot.
 *  Change GPU memory to 16 MB